SmartiCo/smartico/README.md

 Usage
 --------
-- Like Arduino/ESP8266 core, this core only supports commonly available ESP-12E module.
+- Unlike Arduino/ESP8266 core, this core only supports commonly available ESP-12E module.
 - You need to choose the appropriate Flash Configuratin from Arduino IDE (Tools --> Flash Size)
 - You can also burn the bootloader using Arduino IDE (Tools --> Burn Bootloader).
 For this to work, make sure you have already built the rboot bootloader.